 Day 2: Explore Chiang Mai.
 After breakfast, our guide arrives at the hotel for today's activities.
-Stroll to the Mae Ping riverbank and on to Waroros Market to meander its colorful stalls.
+Stroll to the Mae Ping riverbank and on to Waroros Market to meander its colourful stalls.
 Then, climb onboard your rickshaw for a ride down Tapae Street — Chiang Mai's main thoroughfare.

 Explore ancient Chiang Mai, starting from its eastern gate.
-First, see the Monument of Three Kings (which established Chiang Mai as the capital of the Lanna Thai Kingdom) and on to see the city's important temples: Wat Chedi Luang (where the famous Emerald Buddha was once enshrined) and Wat Phra Singh (home to an ancient and sacred Buddha image).
+See the Monument of Three Kings (which established Chiang Mai as the capital of the Lanna Thai Kingdom) and on to see the city's important temples: Wat Chedi Luang (where the famous Emerald Buddha was once enshrined) and Wat Phra Singh (home to an ancient and sacred Buddha image).
 Then whisk away into a world of verdant tranquility.
 An indulgent, two-hour Lanna Style Package at an area spa, warms your body with a Thai traditional massage, an herbal hot compress on your stomach and back, followed by an aromatic full body oil massage.
 An exotic feeling of beauty, serenity and pleasure awaits!
 Overnight in Chiang Mai.

 Explore more of ancient Chiang Mai — with its old city walls, gates, moat and markets.
-After visiting Wat Suan Dok (where ashes of Chiang Mai's royal family are interred) and the historic Jed Yot Temple, continue up to Wat Prathat Doi Suthep Temple, the most sacred in all of North Thailand.
+After visiting Wat Suan Dok (where ashes of Chiang Mai's royal family are interred) and the historic Jed Yot Temple, continue to Wat Prathat Doi Suthep Temple, the most sacred in all of North Thailand.
 Our experienced guide will speak about the temple and the famed white elephant as we stroll past beautiful murals.
 By late afternoon, most visitors have departed and twilight creates a special atmosphere.
 After a private blessing ceremony, witness the magical chanting of the monks.
 The blissful evening ends with an unforgettable view over Chiang Mai with its glittering lights.

 Day 4: A Chaing Rai jungle lodge.
 Our guide arrives at the hotel for the air–conditioned drive bound for a special lodge near Chiang Rai.
 A local herbal juice will be a refreshing welcome while we check–in.
 Beautiful views of the surrounding hills and a warm, welcoming staff make for a delightful experience.
 Dinner, traditional Hmong performances and overnight at the lodge.

 Day 5: At the lodge.
 After breakfast, a presentation begins discussing the Hmong and Lahu hill tribes, the Golden Triangle and the giant catfish (Pla Buek, the world's biggest fresh water fish) found in the Mekong River.
 Learn about the activities and people whose lives always depend on the river.

 This afternoon visit Pak Ou Caves, two hours upstream from Luang Prabang.
 Pak Ou (or Tam Ting) Caves contain a huge array of gold–lacquered Buddhas in two chambers, carved out from a towering limestone cliff.
 Statues range from only a few centimeters up to the size of a human.
 The caves are a popular pilgrimage destination.
 Arrival in Luang Prabang (UNESCO World Heritage City) is planned before sunset.
 Here we meet our land guide and driver at the pier and head to our hotel for check–in.
 Overnight in Luang Prabang.
 (Breakfast, Lunch)

 Day 8: Luang Prabang.
 At dawn today, there is a special opportunity for you to witness Luang Prabang's monks collecting their alms.
 As the sun begins to rise, long lines of orange–robed monks withdraw from their pagodas to walk the streets barefoot while collecting offerings.
 It is a beautiful, serene ceremony that highlights the spiritualism of Laos.
 A short ride brings us to historical, central Luang Prabang.
 We visit the local fresh market to meander past stalls, examine goods and regard the locals, shopping each day for vegetables, fruits and exotic specialties.
 Return to the hotel for breakfast.

 After lunch, we'll weave our way to the weaving village of Ban Phanom.
-Populated by Thai Lue (a tribe with origins in southern China), this village, is renown for its cotton and silk hand weaving.
-Also visit Henri Mahoit's grave before return to Luang Prabang.
+Populated by Thai Lue (a tribe with origins in southern China), this village, is renown for cotton and silk hand weaving.
+Visit Henri Mahoit's grave before return to Luang Prabang.
 Climb the 328 steps to the top of Mount Phousi to enjoy a twilight panoramic view of the city and the surrounding countryside.
 Overnight in Luang Prabang.

 Day 9: Kuangsi Waterfall.
 After breakfast, visit colorful Wat Visoun Temple, the famous Watermelon Stupa, shaped just like the fruit!
 This temple was destroyed in 1887 by invading Black Flag troops from China, but was restored in 1930 by Buddhist monks and locals.
 Visit Wat Aham village and the brilliance of its "altar of the two geniuses of Luang Prabang."

 Revitalize at the refreshing Kuangsi Waterfalls, located 20 miles from Luang Prabang.
 The falls cascade down a tiered limestone formation to form several turquoise pools, perfect for a hot day swim.
 The jungle and the undergrowth surrounding the falls team with wildlife.
 Indulge with a picnic lunch at cooling Kuangsi Waterfall.
 Returning to Luang Prabang, we scout villages of several ethnic groups.
-Stop first at Ban Tha Pan village to learn about the Kamu people.
-Later, stop at Ban Ou, a Lao Loum (majority group) village.
-A final stop is planned at Ban Na Ouane, a Humong village.
-Humongs have come from the mountains of Southern China and maintain an oral folk tradition with no written records.
-Hmong history passes-on legends and ritual ceremonies verbally between each generation.
+In Ban Tha Pan Village, learn about the Kamu people and stop at Ban Ou, a Lao Loum (majority group) village.
+A final stop is at Ban Na Ouane, a Humong village.
+Humongs came from the mountains of Southern China and maintain an oral folk tradition with no written records.
+Hmong history passes its legends and rituals verbally between each generation.
 In the 1960s and 1970s, many Hmong were secretly recruited by the U. S. Army and CIA to fight against communism.
 Overnight in Luang Prabang.

 Day 11: Free day in Luang Prabang.
 This day is free to explore as you wish!
 Overnight in Luang Prabang.

 It is possible to stop at some villages along the way and our guide can help connect with villagers to learn their way of life — observe rice paper being made, taste palm wine and palm sugar, all popular local products.
-This afternoon we will visit the ancient site of Angkor Thom.
-Angkor Thom was the last capital of the great Khmer Empire, under the reign of Jayavarman VII.
+This afternoon we visit the ancient site of Angkor Thom.
+Angkor Thom was the last capital of the Khmer Empire, under the reign of Jayavarman VII.
 This city is bound by a wall, eight meter high and four kilometers long, drawing a perfect square.
-Enter through the ancient South Gate, an impressive stone portal carved with elephants and four giant faces.
+Enter through the ancient South Gate, a stone portal carved with elephants and four giant faces.
 To each side of the gate's path, a row of 54 gods or demons hold the sacred Naga snake.
 Continue to Bayon Temple in the exact center of the city.
 The temple holds four faces and 54 towers representing the 54 provinces of the Khmer Empire.
 The Terrace of the Elephants and the Terrace of the Leper King are important spots, known for their intricate reliefs.
 Overnight at our Siem Reap hotel.

 Day 14: Exploring Siem Reap.
-This morning, visit some early Angkor–era temples of the Roluos Group, found 15 kilometers outside of Siem Reap.
-Roluos is the ancient center of Khmer civilization, which was known as Hariharalaya.
-It was the first town built by Angkorian kings in the 8th and 9th centuries and consists of three main temples: Bakong, Loleiand and Preah Ko.
+This morning, visit some early Angkor–era temples of the Roluos Group, found just outside of Siem Reap.
+Roluos is the ancient center of Khmer civilization known as Hariharalaya — the first town built by Angkorian kings in the 8th and 9th centuries with three main temples: Bakong, Loleiand and Preah Ko.
 Arriving at a small contemporary pagoda, Buddhist monks conduct a private blessing ceremony for us, wishing good health, a safe journey and a very special experience!
 In the afternoon, explore the temples of the Small Circuit.
 The most illustrious is Ta Prohm, built in the mid 12th to early 13th centuries.

 About This Supplier